Esperanza Rising: Learning Not to Be Afraid to Start Over

 A Spanish-language edition Esperanza Renace is also available.

-What challenges must Esperanza learn to overcome when she leaves her comfortable home in Mexico to begin a new life in the United States?
+What challenges must Esperanza overcome when she leaves her home in Mexico to live in the United States?

 What is the source of Esperanza's "hope" for happiness?

-Understand some of the reasons for Mexican immigration to the United States after the Mexican Revolution and during the Great Depression.
+Examine the causes for Mexican immigration to the United States after the Mexican Revolution and during the Great Depression.

 Describe the working conditions for farm laborers in the 1930s and explain why the farmers and growers do not pay more or provide better living accommodations.

-Explore the attitudes in the United States toward the farm laborers and especially toward those from Mexico.
+Draw connections between between attitudes in the United States toward the farm laborers and especially toward those from Mexico then and now.